ClareMSYanGit/Interop-TestSuites/SharePoint/Docs/SharePointTestSuiteDeploymentGuide.md

 ### Test-suite specific configuration files

-In addition to the common configuration file, each individual test suite has the following two configuration files for test suite-specific modification.
+In addition to the common configuration file, each individual test suite has the following two configuration files for test-suite specific modification.

 **Test-suite specific configuration files**

 Configuration file | Description
 :------------ | :-------------
 **MS-XXXX\_TestSuite.deployment.ptfconfig**  | The deployment configuration file provides the environmental details that are specific to the test suite.
-The configuration file allows for test suite-specific customization.
+The configuration file allows for test-suite specific customization.
 **MS-XXXX\_TestSuite.ptfconfig**  |  The test suite configuration file contains details that specify the behavior of the test suite operation.

 Both files are in the TestSuite folder of each test suite directory.